galeone/galeone.github.io/_posts/2024-04-06-rag-for-tabular-data-postgresql-gemini-go.md

 ---
 layout: post
 title: "Building a RAG for tabular data in Go with PostgreSQL & Gemini"
-date: 2024-04-01 08:00:00
+date: 2024-04-06 08:00:00
 categories: golang vertexai
-summary: ""
+summary: "In this article we explore how to combine a large language model (LLM) with a relational database to allow users to ask questions about their data in a natural way.
+It demonstrates a Retrieval-Augmented Generation (RAG) system built with Go that utilizes PostgreSQL and pgvector for data storage and retrieval.
+The provided code showcases the core functionalities.
+This is an overview of how the the \"chat with your data\" feature of fitsleepinsights.app is being developed."
 authors:
     - pgaleone
 ---

 Large Language Models (LLMs) are well-suited for working with non-structured data.
 So far, their usage with structured data hasn't been explored in depth although structured data is everywhere relational databases are.
-Make a LLM able to interact with a relational database can be an interesting idea since it will unlock the possibility of letting an user "chatting with the data" and to let the LLM discover relationship inside the [data lake](https://cloud.google.com/learn/what-is-a-data-lake)
+Making an LLM able to interact with a relational database can be an interesting idea since it will unlock the possibility of letting a user "chat with the data" and let the LLM discover relationships inside the [data lake](https://cloud.google.com/learn/what-is-a-data-lake)

 In this article, we'll explore a possible integration of Gemini (the multimodal large language model developed by Google) with PostgreSQL, and how to build a Retrieval-Augmented Generation (RAG) system to navigate in the structured data.
-Everything will be done in Go.
+Everything will be done using the Go programming language.

 This is the fourth article of a series about the usage of Vertex AI in Go, and as such, it will share the same prerequisite presented in both of them: the services account creation, the environment variables, and so on.
 The prerequisite parts can be read in each of those articles.